ronsperber/PINN/README.md

 ### Contents of the repository

-- `pinn_utils/pinn.py`: Contains the `PINN` class and functions necessary to train a PINN for a solution to a differential equation.
+- `pinn_utils/pinn.py`: Contains the `PINN` class
-  - `PINN` creates a feed-forward neural network with input, hidden, and output layers.
-Activation functions can be specified per layer.
-  - `ode_solve` trains the network to minimize the residual of a given DE, using initial conditions and the supplied `F` function.
-  - `pde_solve` trains the network to minimize the residuals involved for a PDE with initial conditions and boundary conditions
-  -  `compute_unique_derivatives` takes a function, a set X, and an order and computes all partial derivatives of f up to that order on X
-  - `train` is a generic utility that can train any PyTorch network on one or more datasets using a supplied loss function — similar to `model.fit()` in Keras, but with full PyTorch flexibility
+- `pinn_utils/training.py` : Contains the `train` function used to train any network, given the network, training data set(s), and loss function
+- `pinn_utils/ode_solve` : contains the `ode_solve` function to solve an ordinary differential equation or system.
+Given initial conditions and a differential equation residual F, it tries to minimize F on the training set as well some helper functions
+- `pinn_utils/pde_solve` : contains the `pde_solve` function to solve a partial differential equation or system.
+It must be given a set X_DE and a diffential equation residual for X_DE and optional sets of pairs of the form (X_IC, f_ic) or (X_BC, f_bc) where these are pairs of sets and residuals to minimize on those sets
+  `pinn_utils/derivatives.py` : contains functions to compute both ordinary and partial derivatives for a function on a set X
 - `pinn_utils/de_sols.py`: Analytic solutions for example DEs used in the app.
 - `pinn_utils/ode_meta.py`: Dictionary of metadata for each DE.
 Includes order, parameters, `F` function, analytic solution (if available), and display information.
 - `stpinn.py`: Streamlit app demonstrating the solver and showing analytic solutions for comparison.
 - `test_all_desols.py`: Unit test using numeric differentiation approximation to verify that the analytic solutions are correct
 - [`wave_eq.ipynb`](./wave_eq.ipynb): A sample notebook with an example of solving a wave equation.